TEParsons/Iuncterra/source/places/kashar/index.md

 ![Flag of Kashar](/places/kashar/Flag-Kashar.png){.torillic-no-splash}

 The Kashar Sultanate is a major power in the southern continent, ruling over a vast area rich in spices, precious metals and fine silks.
-The ruling family of Kashar are the Kash dynasty, an elven family whose rule dates back over 10,000 years.
+The ruling family of Kashar are the Kash dynasty, an elven family whose rule dates back to the nation's foundation.

+### Economy

+Kashar is one of the major world producers of food, owing to the predictable flood patterns of the river Jibana, making [Jami-Urbara](/places/kashar/geography#jami-urbara).
+Though blocked from establishing trade routes to the east by [Atkani](places/ordo_atkan) raiding parties, Kashar exports tremendous amounts of food by sea through its ports in [Jami-Sonna](/places/kashar/geography#jami-sonna)

-## Geography
+### Geography

 Kashar is built around the mouth of the river Jibana, sandwiched between the Parbat mountain range marking the southern border of a great desert, and the Satru mountains marking the western borders of [Ordo'Atkan](/places/Ordo_Atkan).